The People in Need Trust: 1989 event

 The 1989 event took place on Friday 21 April, broadcasting live on RTÉ One from 18:30 with the opening segment being presented by Gay Byrne.
 He interviewed his wife Kathleen Watkins reporting from London with music by Johnny Logan, music was performed by Hothouse Flowers, Aslan and Enya in studio with Mick Flavin in Longford that night.
+Lynsey de Paul also performed a song for the event.
 There was studio auction with visible telephonists.
 Maxi reported from Limerick.
 Tommie Gorman and Ciana Campbell reported from Sligo.
 Anne Doyle reported from Athlone.
 Bibi Baskin reported from Cork.
 Seán Bán Breathnach reported from Galway.
 Cynthia Ní Mhurchú reported from Waterford.
 It was broadcast from RTÉ Studios and from the Round Room of the Mansion House, Dublin with Pat Kenny.

 The final total raised by the telethon, as reported at the end of the programme, was £2,389,967.
 The Telethon featured in RTE's Reeling In the Years review of 1989.

 1990 event

 The 1990 event took place on Friday 4 May, broadcasting live on RTÉ One from 18:30 with the opening segment being presented by Gay Byrne, Gerry Ryan and Dave Fanning.
 It was decided to hold the event every 2nd year (i.e. biennially rather than annually) due to financial problems.
 Something Happens performed the music that day.

-Telethon cost RTÉ approximately £500,000.

-Executive Producer Joe Mulholland felt it would be better to have it every other year.
-John Curry, executive director, People In Need, said that Telethon was a joint effort between People In Need and RTÉ.
-People In Need could not organise it on its own.